ripplejb/reflection-notes/README.md

 ```

 ## Usage

+### Theme Customization
+- **Dark Theme Toggle**: Click the sun/moon icon (☀️🌙) in the header to switch between light and dark themes
+- **Automatic Detection**: App automatically detects your system's dark mode preference on first visit
+- **Persistent Memory**: Your theme choice is remembered across browser sessions
+- **Complete Coverage**: All UI elements adapt to your chosen theme including calendar, editor, and controls

 ### Creating Reflection Notes
 1. **Add a Date**: Click "Add" in the Dates section to create a new date entry